kdd-ubc/MorphOT/README.md

 movie encode [path]
 ```

+Remark: the movie will be generated with voxel size 1.

 # Computing Time

 Here are the times MorphOT takes to run a trajectory of 25 frames with the previous maps, for both CPU and GPU implementations